 Given that the scribes of the medieval manuscripts were largely Christian monks, it seems odd that if the Tuatha Dé Danann were the Tribe of Dan that this fact would be completely concealed, especially given the propensity of the scribes to link ancient Irish history with Biblical figures.
 For instance, in the case of Cessair, the first to arrive in Ireland according to the Lebor Gabála, she was said to have been a granddaughter of Noah (he who built the ark at the time of the great flood).

-In any case, the proposed "evidence" that the Tuatha Dé Danann were the Tribe of Dan is extremely circumstantial, and in some cases completely untenable.
+In any case, the proposed "evidence" that the Tuatha Dé Danann were the Tribe of Dan is extremely circumstantial, and in most cases completely untenable.
 A great number of websites make very spurious claims that Irish place names were left by the Tribe of Dan, as a sort of secret record or trail of their journey (described as a serpentine trail because of Dan's connection with the serpent in the Old Testament).
-To give an example, the oft-quoted Herbert W. Armstrong said the Tribe of Dan's waymarks can be found in place names such as Dundalk, Dundrum, Donegal Bay, Donegal Cit, Dunglow, Londonderry and Dingle.
+To give an example, the oft-quoted Herbert W. Armstrong said "the Tribe of Dan's waymarks can be found in place names such as Dundalk, Dundrum, Donegal Bay, Donegal Cit, Dunglow, Londonderry (Derry) and Dingle".

 However, in many of these cases the root word is Dún, meaning a "fort".
 The idea that Irish place names beginning with Dun and Don are, in fact, secretly related to a mysterious race called the Tribe of Dan is completely without factual foundation.
 However, the internet "scholars" write very serious blog posts, quoting disreputable sources, and the unfortunate results get propagated as fact widely across the internet.